dustin10/VichUploaderBundle/Resources/doc/usage.md

 To create a custom directory namer, simply implement the `Vich\UploaderBundle\Naming\DirectoryNamerInterface` and in the `directoryName` method of your class return the absolute directory.
-Since your entity, field name
-and default `upload_destination` are all passed to the `directoryName` method you are free to get any information from it to create the name, or inject any other services that you require.
+Since your entity and the mapping information describing it are both passed to the `directoryName` method you are free to get any information from it to create the name, or inject any other services you require.

 After you have created your directory namer and configured it as a service, you simply specify the service id for the `directory_namer` configuration option of your mapping.
 An example: